clstoulouse/motu/README.md

 Default is 1024 MegaBytes.
 Example: maxSizePerFileSub="2048" to limit request result file size to 2GB.

+##### maxSizePerFileTDS
+@Deprecated from v3 This parameter is not used and has been replaced by maxSizePerFile and maxSizePerFileSub.
+Number of data in Megabytes that can be written and download for a Netcdf file.
+Default is 1024Mb.

 ##### <a name="motuConfig-extractionPath">extractionPath</a>
 The absolute path where files downloaded from TDS are stored.
 For example: /opt/cmems-cis/motu/data/public/download